San Francisco Condominium Conversion Rules and Process

 What rights to tenants have when their building is being converted to condos?
 Do tenants have a right to purchase their apartment after it is converted?
 Can tenants be evicted before, during or after condominium conversion?

 Buildings with rented units must comply with additional requirements.
 All renters get an opportunity to purchase after conversion.
 The tenant can exercise the purchase right regardless of whether the owner wants to sell, but the owner can effectively discourage purchase by setting the price as high as he/she wishes.
-In buildings converting under the Expedited Conversion Program, all non-purchasing renters get lifetime rent-controlled leases.
+In buildings converting under the Expedited Conversion Program, all non-purchasing renters must be offered lifetime rent-controlled leases; however, as of July 2017, the City is not accepting ECP applications from buildings with renters because of a recently-filed lawsuit challenging the constitutionality of this lifetime lease requirement.
 In buildings converting under the lottery system, disabled and senior (over 62) renters get lifetime rent-controlled leases, and other tenants get one-year rent-controlled leases.
 All tenants must be notified of their rights before a lottery conversion application is filed.
 Contrary to popular misconception, converted units are not exempt from most rent control restrictions until they have been sold following conversion.
 But at the conclusion of a lease period, renters may be evicted in connection with the sale of a unit.

 What is a lifetime lease?